Configuring Access Control in EE and FE

 For PKI authentication:

 - Verify that the server is using Mutual TLS (mTLS).
-If it is not, refer to TLS Configuration for configuration instructions.
+If it is not, see TLS Configuration for configuration instructions.

 - Create a user and grant them privileges and roles.